narinearraul/branchfiles/README.md

 ## Description

 This plugin will close the files currently open in the IDE and open 6 (not customizable yet for Beta) of the last modified files in the current branch.
-Note currently BranchFiles only supports current branches that are different from the default branch of the git repo since there is no diff.
+Note currently BranchFiles only supports branches other than the default branch (main/master) that have diff-s from the default branch.

 Available in the Tools menu: Tools -> Open Branch Files